strangedev/styled-components-theming/README.md

     return {
       color,
       background: brandColor,
-      padding: theme.space(2)
+      padding: globalTheme.space(2)
     };
   }
 });
 ```

-The `factory` parameter is a function that receives the current theme and the
+The `factory` parameter is a function that receives the current global theme and
-name of the current variant and returns the local theme.
+the name of the current variant and returns the local theme.
 The local theme can
 be an arbitrary object as well, but as a general rule it is best that the values
 are all either strings or have a `toString` method.